davejacobs/mint/doc/PLUGINS.md

 - Plugins should not have to follow a hierarchical or class-heavy architecture to work out of the box.

-With those goals in mind, my plugin is going to take this:
+With those goals in mind, my plugin system is going to work like this:

   mint PLUGIN several named files --option1 param --option2 param

 Mint will parse what it can (the options it cares about).

-And give your plugin (which is in a file named mint-{plugin-name} somewhere in your PATH, probably as a binary distributed with a gem) this:
+And give your plugin (which is in a file named mint-{plugin-name} somewhere in your PATH, probably as a 'binary' distributed with a gem) this:

   documents = [Document.new('several'),
                Document.new('named'),